 Do you have broad experience as a presenter (working with and speaking to diverse audiences)?
 Do you have experience presenting to audiences of 75 or more participants?
 Is your content fresh and highly relevant to cheese industry professionals or enthusiasts?
 Are your sessions interactive?
 Would your audiences describe you as a dynamic presenter?
 Have you received audience evaluations (for sessions with 75 or more participants) demonstrating excellent ratings in the 80th percentile or above?

-If your answered “yes” to all of these questions, then you meet ACS’s qualifications for a speaking position—and we encourage you to submit a session proposal!
+If your answered “yes” to all of these questions, then you meet ACS’s qualifications for a speaking position.

 The Evaluation Process